Spaulding and Kociolek 2002 Category: Symmetrical biraphid

 Spaulding, S.A., Kociolek, J.P. and Davis, D.R.
 (2002).
 A new diatom (Bacillariophyceae) genus with two new species from New Mexico, USA.
 European Journal of Phycology 37: 135-144.
 10.1017/S096702620100350X

-Playaensis circumfimbria was originally described from a playa lake (Peyton Lake) in New Mexico, which had a pH of 8.8 and specific conductance of 309 µmhos.
+Playaensis circumfimbria was originally described from a playa lake (Peyton Lake) in New Mexico, which had a pH of 8.8 and a specific conductance of 309 µmhos.
 Other water quality characteristics of Peyton Lake are given by Spaulding et al. (2002).
 The population described here is from a small pond in southeastern Oregon (photo below).
+There is another record in the Montana Diatom Collection from Wild Horse Lake in north central Montana.
+Wild Horse Lake is an ephemeral lake on the Great Plains close to the border with Alberta and Saskatchewan.
+At the time it was sampled, it had a specific conductance of 917 µS/cm.
 Playaensis circumfimbria was recently confirmed from an artificial pond in central Mexico (Demetrio Mora, pers. comm.).

 Griffith Spring Pond, Harney County, Oregon: home of Playaensis circumfimbria.